 Peace Lodge is a must-see destination for any nature-minded traveler.
 The La Paz Waterfall Gardens at Peace Lodge is one of the most-visited ecological destinations in Costa Rica.
 There are few places in the country that manage to combine as many experiences as Peace Lodge has – including extensive hiking and amazing waterfalls.

-Don’t Miss: La Paz Aviary & Hummingbird Garden
+Must-See: the La Paz Aviary for Toucans & the Hummingbird Garden

 Bird-watchers who visit the aviary at Peace Lodge will discover a variety of feathered friends.
 The refuge is primarily home to wild birds that were illegally caught by hunters and then confiscated by the government, as well as pets that have been donated.
 Visit the toucan exhibit for an up-close-and-personal look at these brightly-colored beauties.
 Peace Lodge’s toucans are favorites for photo-ops, and won’t hesitate to take food by hand!

 For even more excitement, don’t miss out on the lodge’s Hummingbird Garden!
-26 different species have been spotted at the garden.
+26 different species have been spotted at the Hummingbird Garden.
 Guests can stand just inches from a feeder without startling the birds – making this a favorite for photographers.
-Arrive before 9:00am or stay past 4:00pm for a chance to feed these flying jewels with the Peace Lodge’s specially-designed hand-feeder.
+Arrive before 9:00 am or stay past 4:00 pm for a chance to feed these flying jewels with the Peace Lodge’s specially-designed hand-feeder.

 More Costa Rica Birding Tours

 - Early Birds Arenal Hanging Bridges Hike

 - Juan Castro Blanco National Park Tour (cloud forest near Poas Volcano)

 Related Article: Big Five Animals of Costa Rica